Hubs-Foundation/hubs/src/systems/userinput/userinput.md

 ## Overview

-The userinput system happens to be an `aframe` `system`; its `tick` is called once a frame within the `aframe` `scene`'s `tick`.
-When the userinput system `tick` happens, it is responsible for creating a map called the frame.
+The userinput system happens to be an `aframe` `system`; its `tick` is called once per `aframe` `scene` `tick`.
+The userinput system `tick` creates a map we call the frame object.
 The keys of the frame are called "paths".
 The values stored in the frame can be any type, but are usually one of: bool, number, vec2, vec3, vec4, pose.
 On each tick, each connected `device` writes "raw" input values to known "device paths" within the frame.
 Configuration units called `bindings` are then applied to transform "raw" input values to app-specific "actions".
-The userinput system exposes the state of a given `action` in the current frame via `readFrameValueAtPath`.
+The userinput system exposes the state of a given `action` in the current frame via `get(path)`.
 The `bindings` that are applied to transform input to "actions" must be `available`, `active`, and `prioritized`.

 1. A `binding` is made `available` when the userinput system detects a change to the user's device configuration that matches certain criteria.
 A touchscreen user only has `availableBindings` related to touchscreen input.
 A mouse-and-keyboard user only has `availableBindings` related to mouse-and-keyboard input.
 An oculus/vive user has `bindings` related to mouse, keyboard, and oculus/vive controllers.